DevGautam2000/python_refresher/README.md

-# A complete python_refresher foro backend development
+# A complete python_refresher for backend development